-- the ability to ask relevant and significant questions about the past - to carry out research and evaluate conclusions - argue a case and reach substantiated judgements - to organise and communicate historical understanding in an efficient and convincing way.
+- the ability to ask relevant and significant questions about the past; - to carry out research and evaluate conclusions; - argue a case and reach substantiated judgements; - to organise and communicate historical understanding in an efficient and convincing way.

-The subject content is organised into four units.
-There are two assessment units for AS qualification and two at A2.
+The subject content is delivered in four units - two for AS qualification and two for A2.
 Students should complete the four units for the full A Level.

-The AS course provides an opportunity to broaden students' education and encourages them to become reflective thinkers with curious and enquiring minds.

-A2 students will extend their learning at AS by evaluating a greater depth and range of more sophisticated content and evidence and by demonstrating a more complex understanding of historical concepts.
-They will produce responses that have greater depth of analysis and show understanding over a period of time.
+The AS course provides an opportunity to broaden students' learning and encourages them to become reflective thinkers who have the ability to understand historical events from different perspectives.
+A2 students will extend their learning by evaluating evidence in greater depth and range.
+They will also have the opportunity to broaden their understanding of the A22 specification by partaking in a co-curricular trip to Dublin.

-AS 1: Historical Investigations and Interpretations Italy and Germany 1815-1871
+AS 1: Historical Investigations and Interpretations